-Tax Credits are credits the government gives you.
-You claim them when you file your income tax.
+Definition: Tax Credits are credits the government gives you.
+You claim them when you file your income taxes.
 When you have a credit, it reduces the amount of tax you have to pay.

 The Disability Tax Credit (DTC) reduces your taxes in recognition of your disability.
 You get the credit when you file your taxes.
 People with severe and prolonged disabilities qualify.
 The DTC is non-refundable-this means you will pay less tax but you do not get any money back.
+You must apply for the DTC before you can claim it on your taxes.

-You need the Disability Tax Credit in order to open an RDSP account
+You need the Disability Tax Credit in order to open an RDSP account The Disability Tax Credit is the doorway to the RDSP.
+There are also other benefits to having the DTC including: